utkucanyilmaz/f1-racing-extension/README.md

 # F1 Racing Extension

-The F1 Racing Extension is a Chrome extension that displays the schedule for the upcoming races, the 2023 race calendar, and the current standings.
+The F1 Racing Extension is a Chrome extension that displays the schedule for the upcoming races, the current race calendar, and the current standings.

 ## Screenshot